How Much Sprinkler System Cost?

 Price = Part Cost + Labor Cost + Profit

-There are various factors that we consider for every installation.
+There are various factors that Houston Landscape Pros consider for every installation.

-- Size of the Area Needing Water – More Landscaping will require more stations.
+More Landscaping will require more stations.
 The more sprinkler stations needed, the more valves required, the larger the controller need for the installation.
-Of course, square footage will determine the amount of pipe needed and the amount of digging involved.
+Of course, square footage will determine the amount of pipe necessary and the amount of digging involved.

 Low water pressure results in the need for more sprinkler stations.

 Older homes with large trees, the root system is extensive.
 The more roots there are, the harder it is to dig the trench.
 Of course, that will increase the labor hours required to complete the installation.

-- Location and Accessibility of the Water Meter – Not a big factor for most homes.
-However, occasionally you run into a situation where the water meter is surrounded by lots and lots of concrete floor.
+Is not a significant factor for most homes.
+However, occasionally you run into a situation where lots and lots of concrete floors surround the water meter.
 There are only two options to reach the water meter.
 The first option is to dig.
-The second option is to demolish the concreted area.
-Again, this is very rare in a residential sprinkler installation.
+The second option is to demolish the concrete area.
+Again, this is very rare in residential sprinkler installation.

-- Type of pipe on the Main – Some older homes have copper piping.
+In conclusion, Some older homes have copper piping.
 When that is the case, you need to convert to PVC piping, and that will add some cost.
-Not a big factor on the overall installation cost, but it will add cost when compared to a normal installation.
+Not a significant factor on the overall installation cost, but it will add cost when compared to a standard installation.